ammaransari787/Step-Sequencer-Recorder-Downloader/README.md

 Firefox: After recording using instructions above, right click media player and save audio.

-Downloading is not supported by Safari web browser due to incompatibility with certain portions of the Web Audio API.
+Safari: Downloading not supported on Safari at this time.